opinsys/puavo-ticket/README.md

 ## Visibilities

-Users and tickets have a visibility properties.
+Users and tickets have visibility properties.
 Users see the tickets where the visibility properties match.

 A client has following visibility properties by default: